New Garmin G5000 Avionics Upgrade Now Available for Cessna Citation XL...

 Textron Aviation today announced customers can now upgrade their Cessna Citation XLS+ and Citation XLS Gen2 aircraft with the Garmin G5000 integrated flight deck following Garmin’s receipt of FAA supplemental type certification (STC) for the avionics upgrade.
 Customers can have the upgrade installed at selected domestic Textron Aviation Service Centers to add significant technological advances and new capabilities to their aircraft.

 New Garmin G5000 avionics upgrade now available for Cessna Citation XLS aircraft at Textron Aviation Service Centers.
-(Garmin, Textron Aviation)
+(Photo: Garmin, Textron Aviation)

 Beechcraft, Cessna and Hawker customers receive factory-direct support, maintenance and modifications by Textron Aviation Inc., a Textron Inc. (NYSE: TXT) company, through a global network of service and part centers, mobile service units and 24/7 1CALL AOG support.